Genealogia Deorum Gentilium: Book 3

 Caelus with his sister Vesta I had 12 children.
 Ops, Tethys, Ceres I, Vulcan I, Mercury III, Venus the Greater and Venus II, Toxius, Titan, Jupiter II, Oceanus and Saturn.
 Only the first 8 will be featured in this book, Titan would have book 4, Jupiter II would have books 5 and 6, Oceanus would have book 7 whilst Saturn would have the remaining books for him and his progeny.
-From the tears of Ceres I, comes the river Acheron who is the father of Styx, The Furies, Ascaphalus and with Styx he was the father of Victoria who was the mother of Honor who with Veneratis was the father of Majestas.
-Styx was the mother of Cocytus who bore Phelegethon who bore Lethe.
+From the tears of Ceres I, comes the river Acheron who is the father of Styx, The Furies, Ascalaphus and with Styx he was the father of Victoria who was the mother of Honor who with Veneratis was the father of Majestas.
+Styx was the mother of Cocytus who bore Phlegethon who bore Lethe.
 Vulcan I was the father of Apollo I with Minerva III, Mercury III with Venus I was the father of Hermaphroditus and Venus II was the mother of Cupid II.